 Five is the number of strength and power as the fifth manifestation of the Holy Spirit.
 (Is.
 11:2) This power is what fueled the first global migrations of the birds and fish created on the fifth day of creation.
 Just in case we missed this connection with creation and the number five, it says in 1 Sam.
 17:48 that when Goliath went to meet David in battle, that David “ran quickly” to meet him.
 The word for ran (rutz) is the same root word used to describe the movement of the creatures created on day five.
 Quick flowing movement is a trademark of those filled with YHWH’s Spirit of Power.

 Though it only took one smooth stone to defeat Goliath, David picked up five, a clear indication that the Torah (Word) is what defeats a beast.
 Our greater King David, the Messiah Yeshua, was likewise taunted (tempted) for forty days.
-Like David, He overcame the adversary with one smooth stone by quoting one of the FIVE books of Torah.
-(Deuteronomy, the fifth book) Coincidence?
+Like David, He overcame the adversary with one smooth stone by quoting one of the FIVE books of Torah: Deuteronomy, the fifth book.
+Coincidence?
 I don’t think so.

 The hints of the number five are one example of many precious stones scattered throughout the Biblical text.
 When the Light hits them just right, our (spiritual) eyes see the connections that thread the entire Bible together in one seamless and flawless tapestry.
 The same story is told again and again in simple and progressively more detailed and varied ways.
-That story is the good news or the gospel.
+That story is the Good News or the Gospel.

-So, Why Are the Stones “Smooth”?
+Why Are the Stones Smooth?

 The answer to this question came to me as I sat by the river examining the multitude of smooth stones and pebbles.
 If the Word is in us, we become the stones that cry out in triumph.
 We have become One with the Father and the Son.
-The constant washing of the water of the Word wears down all of our rough and crooked edges.
+The constant washing of the water of the Word wears down all of one’s rough and crooked edges.
 Like the river stones, this is a slow process, a journey if you will, down the bumpy and twisted path of life.

 God chose the story of David and Goliath to be one of the first impressions we are given about King David.
 Why do you think this is so?
 Could it be that He wanted us to know how “a man after His own heart” defeated the beast without AND the beast within (nephesh/flesh)?
-We do see David battling both throughout his lifetime.
+We see David battling both throughout his lifetime.
 One quality seems to stand out with David and it’s not perfection.
 He committed serious sin in his lifetime.
-But like the water, David was persistent and consistent to turn (repent) and let God continue the good work He began in David.
+But like the water, David was persistent and consistent to turn (repent) and let God continue the good work He began in him.
 As such, he became a “living stone” and a role model for us.

 I think YHWH expects us to sit by a river and meditate on the smooth stones and the rushing water.
 This natural phenomenon has deep spiritual implications.
 The Father’s Light (water) is always trying to penetrate our thick skulls (and hearts).
 But like the hard rocks, we must yield to the soft water (of the Word).
-The will of God is evident: He desires for us to be the Living Stones in His House.
+The will of God is evident: He desires for us to be Living Stones in His House.

 “You also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Yeshua the Messiah.”
 (1 Peter 2:5)

 I want to leave you with the following passage from the Book of Revelation.
 This section speaks about our future inheritance (nachal).
 Like David, we can draw from this truth right now when we have a giant to face.
 Life is hard and trying.
 If you find it easy, you might not be in the River getting worn and washed by the Word.
-Rejoice in your current battle, circumstances, and trials.
+Rejoice in your current battle, circumstance, and trial.
 Move fluidly and without fear as David did; for each step will only make you smoother in the New Jerusalem!

 Then one of the seven angels who had the seven bowls full of the seven last plagues came and spoke with me, saying, “Come here, I will show you the bride, the wife of the Lamb.”
 And he carried me away in the Spirit to a great and high mountain, and showed me the holy city, Jerusalem, coming down out of heaven from God, having the glory of God.
 Her brilliance was like a very costly stone, as a stone of crystal-clear jasper.
 It had a great and high wall, with twelve gates, and at the gates twelve angels; and names were written on them, which are the names of the twelve tribes of the sons of Israel.
 There were three gates on the east and three gates on the north and three gates on the south and three gates on the west.
 And the wall of the city had twelve foundation stones, and on them were the twelve names of the twelve apostles of the Lamb.
 The one who spoke with me had a gold measuring rod to measure the city, and its gates and its wall.
 The city is laid out as a square, and its length is as great as the width; and he measured the city with the rod, fifteen hundred miles; its length and width and height are equal.
 And he measured its wall, seventy-two yards, according to human measurements, which are also angelic measurements.
 The material of the wall was jasper; and the city was pure gold, like clear glass.
 The foundation stones of the city wall were adorned with every kind of precious stone.
 The first foundation stone was jasper; the second, sapphire; the third, chalcedony; the fourth, emerald; the fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth, beryl; the ninth, topaz; the tenth, chrysoprase; the eleventh, jacinth; the twelfth, amethyst.
 And the twelve gates were twelve pearls; each one of the gates was a single pearl.
 And the street of the city was pure gold, like transparent glass.
 I saw no temple in it, for the Lord God the Almighty and the Lamb are its temple.
 And the city has no need of the sun or of the moon to shine on it, for the glory of God has illumined it, and its lamp is the Lamb.
 The nations will walk by its light, and the kings of the earth will bring their glory into it.
 In the daytime (for there will be no night there) its gates will never be closed; and they will bring the glory and the honor of the nations into it; and nothing unclean, and no one who practices abomination and lying, shall ever come into it, but only those whose names are written in the Lamb’s book of life.
 (Rev. 21:9-27)